Calendar

 Monthly HF Hospital Nets

-Our ARES colleagues in Prince Georges County sponsor the monthly Maryland/DC HF Hospital Net on 3820 kHz LSB.
+Maryland-DC ARES sponsors the monthly Maryland/DC HF Hospital Net on 3820 kHz LSB.
 Despite the name, all local amateurs are invited to check into the net from your home station.
 Most hospital EOCs in the DC/Maryland area are not equipped for HF operation.
 The concept of operations is as follows.
 In the event that a hospital needs to communicate with an entity outside of VHF/UHF range, the traffic will be passed to a nearby HF-equipped ham via VHF/UHF, then forwarded to the distant entity via HF radio.
 In other words, the home-based HF station serves as a relay point for the hospital traffic.We encourage such home-based hospital relay stations to equip themselves with Winlink capability so that record traffic can easily be relayed, but voice-only stations are welcomed to participate.These exercises are normally scheduled on the Wednesday following the third Monday of the month at 7:00 PM local time.
-(That’s because the PG ARES group has its monthly meeting on the third Monday of the month.)
 If the frequency is busy, tune ± 5 kHz.

 Maryland-DC Section Monthly Winlink Challenge